 Crumbled Goat Cheese (Vermont Creamery)

-Milk for cheese production comes from family farms in Vermont, New Hampshire, New York and Quebec.
-The Creamery produces a variety of fresh and young cheeses and cultured dairy products, many of which are based on French recipes.
+Milk for cheese production comes from twenty-one family farms in Vermont, New Hampshire, New York and Quebec.
+Each farm has an average herd size of approximately 150 goats.
+Vermont Creamery makes a variety of fresh and young style cheeses and cultured dairy products, many of which are based on French recipes.
 They also make an outstanding cultured butter.
 Cheeses are made from either goat's or cow's milk.

-For production of Crumbled Goat Cheese the milk is pasteurized and starter cultures are added.
+When making Crumbled Goat Cheese, goat's milk is pasteurized and starter cultures are added.
 After an overnight lactic coagulation, the fresh curd is allowed to drain in cheesecloth at a cold temperature.
-When the curd reaches the desired texture, it’s then crumbled by hand and mixed with a combination of dried fruit and herbs.
+When the curd reaches the desired texture, it’s crumbled by hand and mixed with a combination of dried fruit and herbs.

-The smooth, creamy and mild crumbles are produced in a range of flavor combinations.
-These include apricot and thyme (creamy, tangy and slightly sweet), cranberry and tarragon (balanced, sweet and tart with just the right amount of spice), and tomato and basil (tart and smoky with a strong flavor of sundried tomato).
-The crumbles are ideal for sprinkling on salads, steamed vegetables, pasta dishes or flatbreads.
+The smooth, creamy, mild crumbles are produced in a range of flavor combinations.
+These include apricot and thyme (creamy, tangy, and slightly sweet), cranberry and tarragon (balanced, sweet, and tart with just the right amount of spice), and tomato and basil (tart and smoky with a strong flavor of sun-dried tomatoes).
+The crumbles are ideal for sprinkling on salads, steamed vegetables, pasta dishes, or flatbreads.